 Reduce and reuse

 If you’ve saved items from your first pregnancy, you’ll be able to reuse them for your second bundle.
 Bassinets, strollers, toys and more can make another go-round with baby number two.
 And with the experience you have from the first, know what you really need versus what's more frivolous.
 The savings on big and little purchases could be a nice chunk of money that you could use to start a new 529 savings plan.

 Look for perks

-Does your employer offer a dependent-care flexible spending account?
+Does your employer offer a dependent-care flexible spending account (FSA)?
 These accounts pull pretax dollars out of your paycheck.
-Depending on your tax bracket, you can then apply up to $5,000 to day care costs.
-Because the money was pulled out before taxes, you can avoid about $1,500 in taxes.
-That is money in your pocket (and in your 529 savings plan)!
+Depending on your tax bracket, you can then apply up to $5,000 to day care costs.* You won't pay taxes on the FSA money taken from your check.
+So that's money in your pocket (and in your 529 savings plan).

 Prep for tax time

 Having another baby means updating your withholdings.
 Take a look at your tax forms and make adjustments to reflect your new status.
 You may owe less money, or even receive a refund.
 That's another great opportunity to contribute to a 529 savings plan!

 Say you’re putting $100 a month into your first child’s 529 savings plan.
 You want to do the same for your second child, but you're not sure how to save for two.
 It’s likely better for both children in the long run to have separate accounts.

 In theory, your first child will go to college before your second.
 So you could use that $100 a month to focus on getting your first through college.
 You could put $75 in your older child's 529 savings plan account and $25 in the younger's.
 Since 529 savings plans are flexible, you can switch the beneficiary from one child to the other if there’s still funds in the larger 529 savings plan once your firstborn heads to campus.